|On this page…|

 |Simscape™ Utilities||Solver Configuration||1|

-Double-click the Solid block and specify the following parameters.
+In the Solid block dialog box, specify these parameters.

 |Geometry > Shape||Select General Extrusion|